leereilly/games/README.md

 * [Godot](https://github.com/okamstudio/godot) - Fully featured, MIT licensed, game engine.
 It focuses on having great tools, and a visual oriented workflow that can export to PC, Mobile and Web platforms with no hassle.
 The editor, language and APIs are feature rich, yet simple to learn, allowing you to become productive in a matter of hours.
 * [JiGS](https://github.com/Techbot/JiGS-PHP-RPG-engine) - Online RPG and Trading Game Engine built in PHP.
 * [jMonkeyEngine](https://github.com/jMonkeyEngine/jmonkeyengine) - Cutting edge, cross-platform 3D game engine for adventurous Java developers.
+* [Khan](https://github.com/topfreegames/khan) - Khan is an HTTP "resty" API for managing clans for games.
 * [kiwi.js](https://github.com/gamelab/kiwi.js) - Blazingly fast mobile & desktop browser based HTML5 game framework.
 It uses CocoonJS for publishing to the AppStore.
 * [libGDX](https://github.com/libgdx/libgdx) - Desktop/Android/HTML5/iOS Java game development framework.
 * [libRocket](https://github.com/librocket/librocket) - C++ user interface package based on the HTML and CSS standards.
 It is designed as a complete solution for any project's interface needs.